 - a.
-Upon receipt of a complete application for a gaming facility license for any Class II or Class III gaming facility, the regulatory agency shall: - 1.
-Review the proposed gaming facility application to ensure that all threshold criteria required by this ordinance shall be met. - 2.
-Ensure that all employees of the gaming enterprise possess a valid and current employee license. - 3.
+Upon receipt of a complete application for a Gaming Facility License for any Class II or Class III gaming facility, the regulatory agency shall: - 1.
+Review the proposed Gaming Facility License application to ensure that all threshold criteria required by this Ordinance is met. - 2.
+Ensure that all Gaming Employees of the gaming enterprise possess a valid and current license. - 3.
 Ensure that the gaming enterprise has provided the regulatory agency with a list of all individuals employed by the gaming enterprise. - 4.
-Review and approve the accounting procedures to be used in the gaming enterprise, or as may be necessary at the gaming facility if more than one gaming facility is licensed by the regulatory agency.

-Review and approve the layout of the games and surveillance systems for the gaming facility, including any instructions, procedures, internal controls or other documents related to the layout of games and any instructions, policies, procedures, internal controls or other documents related to surveillance systems.
+Review and approve the accounting procedures to be used in the gaming enterprise, or as may be necessary at the gaming facility if more than one gaming facility is licensed by the regulatory agency. - 5.
+Review and approve the layout of all table games, card games, gaming devices and surveillance systems for the gaming facility, including any instructions, procedures, internal controls or other documents related to the layout of games and any instructions, policies, procedures, internal controls or other documents related to surveillance systems.